 Funds are awarded on a first come, first serve basis.
 The maximum reimbursement is $1,500 per article or book.

 Funds may be used for open access publishing and processing fees, including open access page charges.

-Funds may not be used for reprints, color illustration fees, non-OA page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access fees.
+Funds may not be used for translation, reprints, color illustration fees, non-OA page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access fees.